-At the University of Notre Dame, we are committed to reducing our greenhouse gas emissions and caring for our common home.
+At the University of Notre Dame, we are committed to caring for our common home.
 Through the power of partnerships and collaboration, action is being taken today to ensure enhanced energy efficiency and resiliency for tomorrow.
-While we know we still have much work to do before reaching our carbon neutrality goal, we’ve made great progress.
+While we know we still have much work to do, we’ve made great progress.
 This timeline of major events demonstrates that progress.
-Thanks to the dedication and commitment of campus and community partners, we are paving the way to a more sustainable future for our University and the greater community.
+Thanks to the dedication and commitment of campus and community partners, we are paving the way to a more sustainable future for the University and the greater community.

-2008: University president, Rev. John Jenkins, C.S.C., declares sustainability a major goal for the University.
+2008: Then University president, Rev. John Jenkins, C.S.C., declares sustainability a major goal for Notre Dame.
 Initial implementation plan includes energy conservation measures: lighting replacement, HVAC controls and set temperature points, water conservation, energy metering, and building design standards.

-2009: Notre Dame commits to renovating twenty-four older campus buildings, with an expected reduction of over 4,000 metric tons of carbon emissions annually.
+2009: Notre Dame commits to renovating 24 older campus buildings, with an expected reduction of over 4,000 metric tons of carbon emissions annually.

 2010: Four newly constructed buildings receive LEED Gold certifications: Geddes, Ryan, Stinson-Remick, and Leighton.
 Going forward, all new construction has a building standard of achieving a LEED certification.